Best Developmental Toys for 1 Year Olds

 Small children will enjoy touching and manipulating various objects – the more buttons to push, blocks to stack, or noises they make, the better!

-Brilliant toys for this are sturdy and colourful stacking block sets, such as this Wooden Counting Stacker which will support motor skill development and help with basic counting skills and colour recognition.
-To inspire budding young musicians while encouraging motor skills, you can’t go wrong with the Magic Touch Guitar – sure to be a hit with your one year old!
+Brilliant toys for this are sturdy and colourful stacking block sets, such as this Farmyard Counting Stacker which will support motor skill development and help with basic counting skills and colour recognition.
+To inspire budding young musicians while encouraging motor skills, you can’t go wrong with the Rainbow Lion Xylophone – sure to be a hit with your one year old!

 Communication & Language

 At year one, a baby’s vocabulary is expanding quickly.
-Babies learn language by imitating the speech they hear around them, and they’re eager to engage in two-way conversations – although their contributions might be a bit limited!
+Babies learn language by imitating the speech they hear around them.
+They’re eager to engage in two-way conversations – although their contributions might be a bit limited!

 Small children are mimics, and you can help grow a child’s vocabulary by talking to them and identifying things they can see.
 The more a baby hears a word, the faster they will remember it.
-A great way to do this is by pointing out things in the world around them, or reading a picture book and asking them to point to or name familiar objects.
+Start by pointing out things in the world around them, or reading a picture book, asking them to point to or name familiar objects.

 All babies are unique, and not every little one develops at the same pace.
-The most important thing is to ensure that all children are supported at every stage of their development, giving them lots of opportunity to play, grow, and explore.
+The most important thing is to ensure that all children are supported at every stage of their development.
+Give them lots of opportunity to play, grow, and explore.

 Looking for a gift for a 1 year old?
 Shop our range at Wicked Uncle, the home of brilliant children’s presents!